SECTIONS:

 Join our association of string teachers:

 Did you know that our section is the second largest in the State?
-As of September 2023, we have 214 members spread between Monterey and the Oregon border along the coast.
+As of the end of 2025, we have 200+ members spread between Monterey and the Oregon border along the coast.
 This is quite a large geographical area, and it can be challenging to stay connected.
 We are working to distribute our activities both within the Bay Area and outside, and could use ambassadors in each area that head up those activities and stay connected with the Board.
 Do you live outside of the Bay Area?
 Would you like to represent your geographical area, or do you know of someone who would?

 Our goal as a board is to use our human and financial resources to offer diverse activities that highlight teachers and students from our section.
 We are doing this with teacher symposiums online, a newsletter started up again in October 2023 that publishes section teachers’ articles, ASTACAP evaluations, and would like to branch out to CalASTA San Francisco Section Chamber Recitals.
 Many of these ideas are already in action, however more hands would make the work lighter.
 Would you like to donate your time?